Skip to main content

 • Perform this task on the Linux host where you installed ONTAP Mediator.

-• You can perform this task only if the generated self-signed certificates have become obsolete due to changes to the hostname or IP address of the host after installing ONTAP Mediator.
+• Perform this task only if the self-signed certificates are obsolete because the hostname or IP address changed after installing ONTAP Mediator.

 • After the temporary self-signed certificate has been replaced by a trusted third-party certificate, you do not use this task to regenerate a certificate.
-The absence of a self-signed certificate will cause this procedure to fail.
+If you do not have a self-signed certificate, you cannot use this procedure.

 Step

-To regenerate a new temporary self-signed certificate for the current host, perform the following step:
+Create a temporary self-signed certificate for the current host:

 1. Restart ONTAP Mediator: